A short time ago, we restored an oil painting that came into the studio with significant water damage.

 Treatment to stabilise and consolidate flaking and lifting paint is a common cause for restoration.

-There’s numerous reasons why the paint layer can begin to lift away from the canvas, with water damage being one of them.
+There are numerous reasons why the paint layer can begin to lift away from the canvas, with water damage being one of them.
 As mentioned with regards to blooming, when the varnish layer is compromised, the paint underneath loses protection and is subsequently at risk.
 The paint layer becomes more fragile when exposed to water and a damp canvas does not make a good support.

 Due to flaking paint being a frequent issue, it is understandable not to immediately realise that water has caused such damage.